Metallurgical Coke Sampling

 Metallurgical Coke Testing Lab

-Most metallurgical cokes are produced in modern by-product coke ovens which capture the secondary gas and tars from the distillation process to reuse as supplemental fuels, or in some case chemical feedstocks.
+Most metallurgical cokes are produced in modern by-product coke ovens which capture the secondary gas and tars from the distillation process to reuse as supplemental fuels, or, in some cases, chemical feedstocks.
 Metallurgical cokes can be classified into two main types depending upon their production and intended industrial use.

 Speak With Our Experts